-2 Setting up your computer
+3 Setting up your computer

-- ☐ Follow the steps on the setup poster included with your computer. - Place the computer so that all ventilation openings are unobstructed and cabling is not in a walkway or where it can be stepped on or damaged by placing furniture on it. - Connect all power cords from the monitor, computer, and accessories to a power surge protection device that is specifically labeled as having surge protection, an uninterruptible power supply (UPS), or a similar device.
-If the computer has a television tuner, or a modem or telephone connection, protect the computer by using surge protection with these signal inputs as well.
-Connect the television cable or the telephone line cord to the surge protection device, and then connect the device to the computer. - Download and install operating system updates. - Look in the computer box for additional printed details or updates. - Read the Safety and Regulatory Information document in the User Guides folder. - Read the Safety & Comfort Guide for proper workstation setup, posture, health and work habits, and electrical and mechanical safety information.
-Click the Start button, click All Programs, and then click User Guides or visit www.hp.com/ergo.
+- D Follow the steps in the setup documentation included with your computer. - Place the computer so that all ventilation openings are unobstructed and cabling is not in a walkway or where it can be stepped on or damaged by placing furniture on it. - Connect all power cords from the computer and accessories to a power surge protection device that is specifically labeled as having surge protection, an uninterruptible power supply (UPS), or a similar device.
+If the computer has a television tuner or telephone connection, protect the computer by using surge protection with these signal inputs as well.
+Connect the television cable or the telephone line cord to the surge protection device, and then connect the device to the computer. - Download and install operating system updates. - □ Look in the computer box for additional printed details or updates. - Read the Safety and Regulatory Information document.
+Tap the Start button, tap All Programs, and then tap User Guides. - Read the Safety & Comfort Guide for proper workstation setup, posture, health and work habits, and electrical and mechanical safety information.
+Tap the Start button, tap All Programs, and then tap User Guides or visit www.hp.com/ergo.